idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 - Early Win: Figure out the situation, and deliver a win.
 - Trust: Relationships with team, and peers, and partners.
 - Knowledge: Know critical parts of business, tech, org.

+### Should managers be technical?

+Yes they are ultimately responsible for the outcomes of the team and that requires them to understand, confirm and nudge the team and partners.
+They should ensure the team is making correct architectural decisions and engineering excellence improves due to best practices.

+They need to represent the team in technical forums, swag costs, represent laws of physics, bring back best practices, and catch upcoming incompatibilities and challenges.

+- Attend architecture and design reviews
+- Be on every page the team gets
+- Have strong relationships w/technical leaders like principal engineers
+- Follow major tech trends and product launches (keynotes, major tech blog posts)
+- Read seminal books on topics (ML, CLoud Native Apps, Programming Language Design, Architecture)
+- Have Side projects in assorted tech and ideas (ML, PWA, FaaS)

+They also need to be experts at working with data systems and analysis, as much of their time will be analyzing customer, business, operational, and technical data.

+Once they become managers they have very limited time to increase technical muscle, so I recommend before switching they are:

+An experienced engineer before switching to management A expert in at multiple languages (for me python, and C#) A expert in multiple technical domains (for me networking and security).

 ### Should managers code?